bcap/nucleon/README.md

     - Control rods in real world reactors seems to have a small number of possible steps.
 Using 250 for the simulation though
     - Control rods are made of Ag-In-Cd: 80% Silver, 15% Indium and 5% Cadmium

+- Pressure
+    - Primary loop runs at 155 bars of pressure, where the water boiling point is 345C

 - Plant
     - 34% efficiency: To generate 1200MW of electricity, the reactor heat output is around 3500MW.
         - Extra heat goes to the environment as heated water